-The prevalence of falls among the elderly represents a major public health problem.
-According to The Joint Commission, a non-profit organization that accredits healthcare facilities and programs, falls resulting in serious injury are among the top ten unanticipated events reported to their database, with about sixty-three percent resulting in death.
+The prevalence of falls among the elderly presents a major public health problem.
+According to The Joint Commission, a non-profit organization that accredits healthcare facilities and programs, falls resulting in serious injury are among the top 10 unanticipated events reported to its database, with about 63% resulting in death.

-While all healthcare personnel are concerned with patient safety, nurses have particular responsibilities—to ensure the implementation of all interventions to ameliorate fall-risk, inform improvement efforts, and prevent falls.
+While all healthcare personnel is concerned with patient safety, nurses have particular responsibilities—to ensure the implementation of all interventions to ameliorate fall-risk, inform improvement efforts, and ultimately prevent falls.
 One of the ways that nurses accomplish this is to conduct what can be thought of as a post-mortem of the event: a post-fall huddle (PFH).
 The format of PFHs can serve as a guideline for attorneys to formulate the correct questions regarding the circumstances of a fall.

 PFHs are immediate evaluations of the circumstances surrounding a fall.
 The PFH is recommended by The Joint Commission as a strategy to review fall and injury risk factors with the ultimate goal of prevention.
 While PFHs are confidential and therefore off the medical record, they provide a template to examine any unanticipated event in a healthcare setting.

-Individuals involved in a PFH include the care team with knowledge of the patient/resident and event, and if possible, the individual and his/her family.
+Individuals involved in a PFH include the care team with knowledge of the patient/resident and event, and if possible, the individual and their family.
 The format of a PFH tends to follow a communication tool commonly known among healthcare personnel—Situation, Background, Assessment, Recommendation, or SBAR.
 Each section of the PFH provides further clarification of the event as well as the facility’s protocols, policies, and procedures.

 The Situation – What Happened?

 It is important to assemble all individuals who possess knowledge of the incident—including the patient/resident, if possible—within 30 minutes of the fall to gain the most systematic picture.
 First, the PFH members must establish a timeline of events, determining what time the incident occurred and witnesses, if any.
 The following questions must then be answered: did the fall occur during a shift change?
 Was there full staffing as per facility policy?
-If the shift was understaffed, how many staff were absent or unavailable, and why (on break, another emergency on unit, etc.)?
+If the shift was understaffed, how many staff were absent or unavailable, and why (on break, another emergency on the unit, etc.)?

 The Assessment – Was There Any Injury?

-Post-fall but prior to the arrival of EMTs and treating physicians, a thorough nursing assessment is performed to evaluate any potential injury.
-First the nurse will check for any injury with the potential to be life-threatening, focusing on circulation, airway, and breathing.
+Post-fall but prior to the arrival of EMTs and treating physicians, a thorough nursing assessment will be performed to evaluate any potential injury.
+First, the nurse will check for any injury with the potential to be life-threatening, focusing on circulation, airway, and breathing.
 This is followed by an evaluation of any mobility injuries, neurological deficits, and pain.
-Vital signs (blood pressure, heart and respiratory rates, pain and oxygen level) are taken and recorded.
+Vital signs (blood pressure, heart and respiratory rates, pain, and oxygen level) are taken and recorded.
 All elements of the assessment are documented in the medical record.

 After examining the entire event, revisions to plans of care or even facility policy and procedures may be the next logical step.
 Were all facility policies and procedures followed and documented?
 Were they appropriate to the situation?
 For instance, some acute care hospitals include inpatient psychiatric units.
 Is the facility applying the same fall-risk policy to the entire hospital?
 Were preventive measures in place and documented; if not, why?